Bilal-Codestuff/Walmart-Sales-Dashboard/README.md

-# Walmart-Sales-Dashboard
+# Walmart Sales Dashboard

+## Project Overview
+This project involved building a sales dashboard for Walmart using Google Sheets.
+The dashboard provides insights into monthly sales trends, profit margins, ROI, and category-wise growth.

+## Tools Used
-**Tool Used:** Google Sheets
+- Google Sheets
+- Pivot Tables
+- Charts and Slicers

+## Key Highlights
-- Developed an interactive Walmart sales dashboard using pivot tables and charts.
+- Developed dynamic pivot charts and slicers for ease of analysis.
-- Analyzed monthly profits, ROI trends, and overall sales growth.
+- Analyzed monthly and category-wise performance.
+- Visualized sales trends and profitability metrics.